Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Introduction

 \section{Introduction}

-Multi-modal images, \eg, RGB, depth, and near-infrared (NIR), capture complementary properties of objects and environments~\cite{OmniSegment_2025_NIPS}.
-However, non-visible modalities generally suffer from lower spatial resolution than RGB due to sensing and hardware limits, which hinders downstream tasks and necessitates cross-modal super-resolution (SR)~\cite{DCNAS_2025_TPAMI}.
+Multi-modal images, \eg, RGB, depth, and near-infrared (NIR), capture complementary properties of objects and environments~\cite{Dong_2024_WACV,OmniSegment_2025_NIPS,DDFM_2023_ICCV,Equi_2024_CVPR}.
+However, non-visible modalities generally suffer from lower spatial resolution than RGB due to sensing and hardware limits, which hinders downstream tasks and necessitates cross-modal super-resolution (SR)~\cite{DCNAS_2025_TPAMI,GraphUnfold_2026_CVPR,DegBins_2026}.

-Cross-modal SR enhances a low-resolution (LR) source image using structural cues from a high-resolution (HR) guide image of a different modality.
-Depending on data requirements, learning-based methods fall into supervised and self-supervised categories.
-Supervised methods~\cite{DORNet_2025_CVPR,DCNAS_2025_TPAMI,CP2D_2025_AAAI,SGNet_2024_AAAI,DCTNet_2022_CVPR} rely on large-scale domain-specific training data and ground truth.
-This reliance hinders their generalization in practice, as building such datasets is costly and labor-intensive~\cite{FDSR_2021_CVPR}.
-Self-supervised methods~\cite{SSGNet_2023_AAAI,MMSR_ECCV_2022,CMSR_2021_CVPR,P2P_2019_ICCV} require neither training data nor ground truth; they perform online optimization on each test source-guide pair, making them more data-efficient and generalizable.
+Cross-modal SR enhances a low-resolution (LR) source image using structural cues from a high-resolution (HR) guide image of another modality.
+Modern methods fall into supervised and self-supervised categories.
+Supervised methods rely on large-scale domain-specific training data and ground truth~\cite{DORNet_2025_CVPR,DCNAS_2025_TPAMI,CP2D_2025_AAAI,SGNet_2024_AAAI,GraphUnfold_2026_CVPR,SPFNet_2026_IJCV}.
+This reliance hinders their practical generalization, as building such datasets is costly and labor-intensive.
+Self-supervised methods require neither training data nor ground truth, but instead optimize online on each test pair, making them more data-efficient and generalizable~\cite{SSGNet_2023_AAAI,MMSR_ECCV_2022,CMSR_2021_CVPR,P2P_2019_ICCV}.

-While promising progress has been achieved, existing methods are generally developed under the assumption that the source and guide are well-aligned ~\cite{DORNet_2025_CVPR,DCNAS_2025_TPAMI,CP2D_2025_AAAI,SGNet_2024_AAAI,DCTNet_2022_CVPR, SSGNet_2023_AAAI,MMSR_ECCV_2022,P2P_2019_ICCV}.
-In real-world scenarios, however, spatial misalignment is inevitable in multi-modal images due to inherent cross-sensor discrepancies~\cite{DEPTHOR_2025_ICCV,Studio_2025_CVPR} (\eg, differences in lens distortion, field of view, and physical position) and environmental factors, such as platform-induced viewpoint variation~\cite{PixelNIR_2025_CVPR,Xia_2025_WACV} and object motion over time~\cite{ToFGaussian_2025_CVPR}.
-Although a few methods consider misalignment issues ~\cite{CMSR_2021_CVPR,UGSR_2021_TIP}, their alignment strategies are suboptimal, \eg, being defined solely on the guide modality overlooking cross-modal dependencies, thus limiting their performance.
+While promising progress has been achieved, most existing methods assume that the source and guide images are well-aligned ~\cite{DORNet_2025_CVPR,DCNAS_2025_TPAMI,CP2D_2025_AAAI,SGNet_2024_AAAI,SSGNet_2023_AAAI,MMSR_ECCV_2022,P2P_2019_ICCV,GraphUnfold_2026_CVPR,SPFNet_2026_IJCV}.
+In real-world scenarios, however, spatial misalignment is inevitable in multi-modal images due to inherent cross-sensor discrepancies~\cite{DEPTHOR_2025_ICCV,Studio_2025_CVPR} (\eg, differences in lens distortion, field of view, and physical position) and environmental factors, such as platform-induced viewpoint variation~\cite{PixelNIR_2025_CVPR,LuGS++_2026} and object motion over time~\cite{ToFGaussian_2025_CVPR,Video_2026_AAAI}.
+Although several methods consider misalignment, they either rely on simulated training data~\cite{MOMNet_2026} or adopt suboptimal alignment strategies~\cite{CMSR_2021_CVPR,UGSR_2021_TIP}, limiting their practical performance.